Abolfazl2049/Abolfazl2049/README.md

 ## About Me

-a Programmer who is obsessed with WEB DEVELOPMENT (it has no end...). done projects mainly with nuxt, vue, reka-ui, tailwindcss, typescript of course and many more... .planning to move to Tehran
+a Programmer who is obsessed with WEB DEVELOPMENT (it has no end...). done projects mainly with nuxt, vue, reka-ui, tailwindcss, typescript of course and many more... .

 ## Skills